-How often does grass seed need to be watered?
+How often does new grass seed need to be watered?
 This is a lawn care question with an answer that depends on a lot of different factors, like the current state of your lawn—whether you’re renovating it or overseeding a lawn—whether the yard is flat or sloped, the type of grass seed you’ll be using, and the season in which you are planting it.
 Even sod will have different watering needs depending on these factors.
 To learn more, read below for a guide on how to get your grass seed off to a great start.

 Watering Bare Dirt

 Bare earth happens for a variety of reasons.
 Perhaps you’ve recently re-sloped your lawn, undergone excavations, or completed construction.
 These patches can also crop up when something causes grass to die in spots.
-Keeping grass seed well watered on bare earth means not allowing the earth to dry out—and it’s easier than you think!
+Keeping new grass seed well watered on bare earth means not allowing the earth to dry out—and it’s easier than you think!

-To start, once you’ve spread new grass seed over loose soil, you’ll want to mulch the grass seed with a one to two-inch thick layer of straw or another suitable covering.
-Not so much that it prevents germination, but enough to protect the grass seed from wildlife and slow down evaporation.
+To start, once you’ve spread new grass seed over loose soil, you’ll want to mulch the grass seed with a one to a two-inch thick layer of straw or another suitable covering.
+Not so much that it prevents germination, but enough to protect the new grass seed from wildlife and slow down evaporation.
 Water once or twice daily for two to three weeks to keep the soil and seed moist, but not soggy.
 The length of time you will need to run the sprinklers depends on the weather.
 Sunny, windy, and hot days will cause more evaporation, so you’ll want to run sprinklers for longer.

 Watering an Existing Lawn